Pradumnasaraf/DevOps/docs/docker/other-resources.md

 slug: "/docker/other-resources"
 ---

-Here are list of other resources that you can refer to learn more about Docker:
+Here are some extra resources you can use to explore Docker with working examples:

-- [Dockerfiles files](https://github.com/Pradumnasaraf/DevOps/tree/main/docs/docker/dockerfiles): A collection of Dockerfiles to help you understand the concepts better.
+- [Dockerfiles](https://github.com/Pradumnasaraf/DevOps/tree/main/docs/docker/dockerfiles): A collection of Dockerfiles to help you understand the concepts better.
 - [Docker Compose files](https://github.com/Pradumnasaraf/DevOps/tree/main/docs/docker/docker-compose): A collection of Docker Compose files I have created for different applications to help you understand the concepts better.

+## Read next

+- [Docker Introduction](./introduction.md) - Revisit the core ideas behind images, containers, networks, and volumes.
+- [Docker Commands](./commands.md) - Practice the commands you will use the most.